 Ranking the Panthers' biggest positions of need on defense going into 2025

-The Carolina Panthers, despite two straight quality outings and wins, are still the worst team in the league by most metrics.
-They're the only team giving up more than 30 points per game (exactly 31.0) and the third-most yards.
-Injuries have played a role, but the fully healthy Panthers D surrendered 47 points and 379 yards to the New Orleans Saints in Week 1.
-Numerous positions need to be addressed.
+Ranking the Panthers' biggest positions of need on offense going into 2025

+Over the last three weeks, the Carolina Panthers offense has looked much better.
+They clearly have some building blocks, especially at running back and on the offensive line.
+Quarterback is still a question mark, but for the purposes of this article, we'll assume that they roll with Young for a year.
+Picking ninth, as they would if the season ended now, likely won't yield a good QB prospect anyway.
+Outside of those spots, there's some work to be done.

 - Enjoy more free Panthers coverage with Carolina Panthers on SI -